bigjosh/MBI5124-precharge-config-register/README.md

 In this image L1 is the damaged LED that leaks reverse current ROW0 is selected, ROW1 is unslected, and OUT0 is OFF...
 ![image](https://github.com/bigjosh/MBI5124-precharge-config-register/assets/5520281/0900cdee-3187-40a1-8d61-42f2348c546b)

+Do note that reverse current is flowing throughthe damaged LED all the time, regardless of the prechanrge voltage.
+Decreasing the precharge voltage just allows that current to now also flow forward through a non-damaged LED.

 To mitigate this problem, you can try finding a pre-charge voltage that is a comprimise- low enough to avoid good LEDs from going into reverse breakdown but high enough to reduce the backwards leakage current enough that it does not visible light good LEDs.
-But if it was me, I'd want to replce those damaged LEDs since they are likely going to age badly.
+But if it was me, I'd want to replace those damaged LEDs since they are for now on always going to run with a continous reverse current which is likely to make them age badly.

 # Handly Tool

 Here is a handy little tool that runs on an Arduino that lets you easily play around with indivial signals and quickly test very specific conditions out.
 I hope you like it.

 [MBI5124-Arduino-fiddler](MBI5124-Arduino-fiddler)